helm/helm-classic/docs/architecture.md

 ### User Workflow (Simple)

-Use case: User is looking for a standalone etcd instance (one pod, no clustering).
+Use case: User is looking for a redis cluster.
 User wants it immediately installed on Kubernetes.

 ```
 $ helm update